What are opioids?

 Are there risks?

-Like many medications, opioids can have unpleasant side effects such as: drowsiness, nausea, vomiting, cramping, constipation, itching, breathing difficulty, or hallucinations.
+Like many medications, opioids can have unpleasant side effects such as drowsiness, nausea, vomiting, cramping, constipation, itching, breathing difficulty, or hallucinations.
 Many of these side effects disappear with time or can be managed with dosage adjustments and additional medications as necessary.

 In addition to the risks above, there is also a potential for opioid misuse, due to the euphoric effects.
 Because of this, many physicians restrict or closely monitor their prescription of opioid medications, particularly for patients with a history of alcohol or other drug-related abuse.
-Additionally, high dosages or opioid misuse often results in overdose, which can cause life-threatening depression of respiration and the central nervous system.
+Additionally, high dosages or opioid misuse often result in overdose, which can cause life-threatening depression of respiration and the central nervous system.

 If opioid therapy is indicated, the physician will assess the potential risks and benefits of treatment, including the risk of future abuse and dependence.
 A history of alcohol or drug abuse for the patient or close family is the strongest predictive factor for opioid misuse and may necessitate evaluation by a substance abuse specialist or psychologist.
 Despite these risks, opioid therapy can be used safely and effectively in properly screened patients.